Update: One or more card offers in this post are no longer available. Check our Hot Deals for the latest offers.

 Once you click the “Submit” button, you’ll see a new screen showing how much (if any) above you’re credit limit you’ve been approved for.

-A friend of mine checked her AMEX Starwood Preferred Guest card and was approved to spend ~$4,000 over her existing credit limit.
+A friend of mine checked her Starwood Preferred Guest Credit Card from American Express and was approved to spend ~$4,000 over her existing credit limit.

 It’s also worth noting that checking your spending power will NOT affect your credit score.
 But you can only check it 3 times per day.